Run the Docker daemon as a non-root user (Rootless mode)

 These network stacks run in userspace and might have performance overhead.
 See RootlessKit documentation for further information.

-Optionally, you can use lxc-user-nic
+Optionally, you can use lxc-user-nic instead for the best performance.

-, you need to edit /etc/lxc/lxc-usernet
+To use lxc-user-nic, you need to edit /etc/lxc/lxc-usernet

-and set $DOCKERD_ROOTLESS_ROOTLESSKIT_NET=lxc-user-nic
+and set $DOCKERD_ROOTLESS_ROOTLESSKIT_NET=lxc-user-nic.